Ohio Public Works Commission (OPWC)

 The Ohio Public Works Commission, initially created in 1987, administers the State Capital Improvement Program (SCIP) and the Local Transportation Improvement Program (LTIP).
 SCIP is a grant/loan program for roads, bridges, water supply, wastewater treatment, storm water collection, and solid waste disposal.
 LTIP’s grants and loans, on the other hand, only covers roads and bridges.
 These programs run concurrently and are solicited, scored, and selected by each of the 19 District Integrating Committees.
 The Richland County Regional Planning Commission serves as the liaison for district 16, which consists of Ashland, Crawford, Hardin, Marion, Richland, Seneca, Wayne, and Wyandot counties.
 For further information on these programs or to apply, click here.

 Small Government Program

-Of the annual SCIP allocation, $15 million is set aside for the Small Government Program established for villages and townships with populations in the unincorporated areas of less than 5,000 in population.
-This is a “second chance” for selected village and township projects that have not been funded through the Districts.
-For more information http://www.pwc.state.oh.us/SmallGovernment.html
+Of the annual SCIP allocation, $15 million is set aside for the Small Government Program, which was established for villages and townships with populations of less than 5,000.
+This is a “second chance” program for selected village and township projects that have not been funded through the districts.
+For more information, click here.

 Green Space Conservation Program